 Prime Verification Status

-Before primes are added to the List of Largest Known Primes, they must be first be verified, comments must be checked and they must meet the size requirements.
-Below we show the status of these primes (if any) that are awaiting verificiation (of any age).
+Before primes are added to the List of Largest Known Primes, they must be first be verified, comments must be checked, and they must meet the size requirements.
+Below we show the status of these primes (if any) that are awaiting verification (of any age).
 Click on the prime's id for more detailed information.
 The color code is at the bottom of the page.

 idprime digitswhowhencomment